Suzyn Waldman: Early life and career

 Waldman was born in Newton, Massachusetts, the daughter of Jeanne and Philip Waldman.
 She loved baseball from childhood; she recalls going to a game with her grandfather when she was three and a half years old.
 She also has joked that she chose Simmons College because it was near Fenway Park.
-She graduated from Simmons with a degree in Economics.
-Prior to her broadcasting career, Waldman worked for many years as an actress and singer in musical theater.
+She graduated from Simmons with a degree in economics.

+Prior to her broadcasting career, Waldman worked as an actress and singer in musical theater.
 Her most notable role was as Dulcinea in Man of La Mancha.
 Her rendition of "There Used To Be a Ballpark" appeared on historian David Pietrusza's 1995 WMHT-TV documentary Local Heroes: Baseball on Capital Region Diamonds.
-Also, she has performed the National Anthem at many Yankee home games (most recently before a 2020 Yankees home game on July 31) as well as the 1986 ALCS Championship game 7 at Fenway Park.
+She has performed the National Anthem at a number of Yankee home games, most recently in April 2021, as well as before Game 7 of the 1986 American League Championship Series at Fenway Park.